 Great Basin National Park is close to US 50

-, supposedly 'The Loneliest Road in America', and the only trans Nevada route that crosses into Utah for 210 miles, between I-80 in the north and NV 319/UT 56 further south.
-Just 7 miles from the state border, another lonely road (NV 487) branches off; the park entrance is along a side road near the little town of Baker, after which NV 487 continues into Utah, becomes UT 21 and traverses wide-open, empty lands for 120 miles before eventually joining I-15.
-Wheeler Peak is part of the Snake Range, one of the many mountainous ridges that restrict east-west travel in Nevada; on the west side scenic highway US 93 provides an alternative approach to the area, and the route to be used if starting from Las Vegas.
-Just beyond the park entrance, a ten mile scenic drive
+, supposedly 'The Loneliest Road in America', and the only trans-Nevada route that crosses into Utah for 210 miles, between I-80 in the north and NV 319/UT 56 to the south.
+Just 7 miles from the state border, another lonely road (NV 487) branches off; the park entrance is along a side road near the little town of Baker

-branches off to the north and ascends 3,400 feet into the mountains, with excellent views of the surrounding forests and canyons, and across to the desert in the distance.
+branches off to the north and ascends 3,400 feet into the mountains, giving excellent views of the surrounding forests and canyons, and across to the desert lowlands in the distance.
 The upper portion has a 24 foot vehicle limit.
 Along the way is a parking area for the short Osceola Ditch Trail

-From the park entrance to the snow-capped summits there is an elevation difference of over 6,000 feet, and the steady changes in temperature and moisture result in a transition through several distinct vegetation zones from ponderosa pine and oak woodlands, through thick forests of Douglas fir and aspen, which become interspersed with grassy meadows, rocky outcrops and occasional lakes, and finally above the treeline, where only mosses and lichen survive.
-Scattered groves of bristlecone pines occur at elevations around 10,000 feet, and one specimen has been dated to be 4,950 years old, competing with similar trees in the Sierra Nevada mountains of California to be the oldest known living object on Earth.
+From the park entrance to the snow-capped summits the elevation difference is over 6,000 feet, and the steady changes in temperature and moisture result in a transition from sagebrush scrub, then oak and ponderosa pine, through thick forests of Douglas fir and aspen, which become interspersed with grassy meadows, rocky outcrops and occasional lakes, and finally above the timberline, where only mosses and lichen survive.
+Scattered groves of bristlecone pines occur at elevations around 10,000 feet, and one specimen has been dated to be 4,950 years old, competing with similar trees in the Sierra Nevada of California to be the oldest known living object on Earth.
 The varied zones give support to a wide range of wildlife, much of which could not survive in the desert basins.